-Oh they may write the checks (of course, GE is one of those corporations who has somehow managed to avoid paying any taxes).
+Oh they may write the checks (of course, some corporations like GE somehow manage to avoid paying any taxes).
 But taxes are simply factored into the cost of doing business, and therefore they are passed on to… the consumer.

 So I don’t have a problem with corporations getting tax breaks.
 I don’t have a problem with Amazon getting tax breaks to open a facility in South Carolina that will employ a bunch of people.
 I think we should all get tax breaks because when people have more money in their pockets, they tend to spend it, and that, friends, is the path to economic recovery.